 Exuberance, a poetic sequence set in the earliest years of aviation, explores everyday risk and extraordinary exuberance.
-Pilots Lincoln Beachey, Blanche Stuart Scott, Harriet Quimby, Ormer Locklear, Clyde Pangborn, and Bessie Coleman fly at carnival altitudes, hitting the highs and lows of daredevil performers.
+Pilots Lincoln Beachey, Blanche Stuart Scott, Harriet Quimby, Ruth Law, Ormer Locklear, Clyde Pangborn, and Bessie Coleman fly at carnival altitudes, hitting the highs and lows of daredevil performers.
 They engage a chorus of promoters, parachute jumpers, and fans, all wondering how the spectacular experience of being able to move through the air will transform life on the ground.
-The action begins at the first air meet at Dominguez Field in 1910 and closes with the end of the Gates Flying Circus at Teterboro Airport in 1928.
-Events occur in cities across the American landscape including Los Angeles, New York, Chicago, San Francisco, and Boston, as well as in small towns like Hammondsport, New York, Maben, Mississippi, and Waxahachie, Texas.
+The action begins at the first air meet at Dominguez Field in 1910 and closes with the first trans-Pacific flight in 1931.

-Selections from the book have been published in Poetry, Ecotone, These Fifty States, and Raritan:
+Selections from the book have been published in Poetry, Southwest Review, Yale Review, Ecotone, American Scientist, and Raritan:

 Exuberance sips bootleg gin from a garter flask